Learn Email Compliance CAN-SPAM Act Explained

 Track your complaint rate continuously

-InboxEagle monitors your Gmail complaint rate via Google Postmaster Tools and your Yahoo complaint rate via the Yahoo Sender Hub — alerting you when rates trend toward Gmail's 0.10% threshold.
+InboxEagle monitors your Gmail complaint rate via Google Postmaster Tools and your Yahoo complaint rate via the Yahoo Sender Hub — alerting you when trends move into higher-risk ranges.

 Monitor Free →